Theatre History in Colchester County

 by Brian Sears

-I was with Hubtown Theatre Society almost from its start, and have been involved with the group (on and off) since then.
+I have been with Hubtown Theatre Society almost from the start.
 In 1996 I decided to write a history of the group, mainly to preserve a record of activities.
 People sometimes express an interest in what plays we have done and so on.
 It seemed reasonable to publish the record on the Internet.
 My intent, with a few exceptions, was to prepare a record of facts and not anecdotes or opinions.

 Eventually I got around to checking the Archives at the Colchester Museum.
 Here I found a hand typed document titled Drama in Truro in the Early 1900s, by Vera Parker Fairweather.
 It was written in 1963.
-This document provided my source material for the section on St John’s Dramatic Club and provided some of the information for the section called History Bits.
+This document provided my source material for the section on St John’s Dramatic Club.